 - Collaborative ability capacity for masters level inquiry.

 It is assumed that, prior to embarking upon this course, you will have engaged with the editing process at a practical level.
 Therefore, we ask you to submit a short show-reel of your work exhibiting what you perceive as being the best examples of your craft, along with your application form.
+Your examples should include live action drama and/ or documentary.
+Short form trailers and promotional pieces are also of interest.
+Show-reels comprising animation only are not appropriate.
+Show-reels should last no more than 20 minutes, as we are not able to view many long-form edits

 Wherever possible, we would prefer you to submit the show-reel via a web-link on our online application form.
 However, if this is not possible we will also accept the show-reel submitted on DVD/CD.